phpgao/pyfetion/README.md

 **Notice**

-Make sure your file encoding is utf-8.
+ - Make sure your file encoding is utf-8.

+ - Friends list is removed because each request needs different token.

 ```
 yourmob = "136XXXXXXXX"